 2010 Print of ?Eastern Red-tailed Hawk?
 Donated to Ducks Unlimited Canada

 2010 Print of ?Autumn in the Parkland?
 Donated to Ducks Unlimited Canada

 2008 Print of ?Majestic gold, Golden Eagle?
 Donated to Ducks Unlimited Canada

 2008 Print of ?Ruddy duck?
 Donated to Ducks Unlimited Canada

 *All donations to Ducks Unlimited Canada (DUC) are auctioned off at DUC events in order to raise money to help conserve and protect Canada?s wetlands and the creatures within them.

 2011-2013 Taxidermy mounts to Lakeland College, Vermilion Campus

 -Northern Pocket Gopher -Ross's Goose

-*Taxidermy mounts are of professional quality, not study skins and were donated to the College's wildlife collection to provide specimen's to help students with their wildlife identification skills which will become important to them for their future careers in the wildlife conservation/environmental fields.
+* Taxidermy mounts are of professional quality, not study skins and were donated for the College's wildlife collection to provide specimens to help students with their wildlife identification skills which will become important to them for their future careers in the wildlife conservation/environmental fields.